-3.1.7 Any Other Information
+3.2.7 Any Other Information

 The Company aims to maintain its risk profile within its risk appetite and in accordance with regulatory requirements.
-The set risk appetite and tolerance limits are monitored by the Risk Management Function with the use of the Risk Appetite dashboard, which is reported on a quarterly basis through the Risk Management report to the Senior Management, Risk Committee and Board, indicating any violations and remedial actions taken or planned to be taken.
+The set risk appetite and tolerance limits are monitored by the Risk Management Function with the use of the Key Risk Indicators, which is reported on a quarterly basis through the Risk Management report to the Senior Management, RCC and Board, indicating any violations and remedial actions taken or planned to be taken.